Hello and welcome to my home page.

 Good to see Edgar KH0DX, he is on the left

 Happy to get K1N but on 20m CW LOL oh well should of took a day off from work

-Interesting ATO fuse adaptor.
+I needed to add some usb ports in my car.
+There are 3 types of fuse adapters.
+ATO, Mini, and Low Profile.
 I ordered some for my car.
 The reason for 2 fuses is because if you are replacing a fuse position you take the original fuse out and put in the yellow position.
 The green fuse is for the device your protecting.

 2014--Thanks for a ll the contacts for the 2014 Japan International DX Contest in November.
 Well my trusty TS950SD auto tuner died.
 Thanks to JH1BXH Kato san for sending me another one.
 Thanks its working great.

 2013--Nov 2, I got XR0YY Easter Island thanks Uruguay DXPedition Group nice job I have 25 states confirmed on 6 meters so far.
 Here is 2013 Field day 3A station with K6PVC, AK6D, KN6RJ.
 My station is a 2 element 10 meters yagi, 2 element 6 meter yagi and a 2 meter 7 element beam.